- Hardiness Zone: 3-11 Annual

 Companion Planting Tips

-Avoid Planting Near: Aromatic herbs like sage and potatoes
+Avoid Planting Near: Potatoes and strong-smelling herbs like sage

 Common Issues and Solutions